nativelibs4java/Scalaxy/Ranges/README.md

 scalaVersion := "2.10.0"

-// Dependency at compilation-time only (not at runtime). libraryDependencies += "com.nativelibs4java" %% "scalaxy-beans" % "0.3-SNAPSHOT" % "provided"
+// Dependency at compilation-time only (not at runtime). libraryDependencies += "com.nativelibs4java" %% "scalaxy-ranges" % "0.3-SNAPSHOT" % "provided"

 // Scalaxy/Beans snapshots are published on the Sonatype repository. resolvers += Resolver.sonatypeRepo("snapshots")